 There are many possible reasons why some children find it so difficult to sit in one spot on the carpet.
 OT’s often think that many children in today’s world don’t spend enough time climbing, rolling, jumping, spinning, rocking and generally moving their bodies through space.
 A lack of this sort of movement results in children who have unintegrated postural reflexes, very weak core muscles, and often difficulty with focusing their eyes forward (because our eyes are connected to our movement system).
 Aside from seeking specific OT interventions in these areas, there are some seating “tools” that might help.
 I will share my thoughts about how to select the right seating “tool”.

-Carpet Squares/structured spotskindergarten carpet
+Carpet Squares/structured spots

 Most teachers these days use designated spots on the carpet for kindergarten children, although some children may need this type of support beyond kindergarten.
 These teachers either have an area rug/carpet that already contains “spots”, they place masking tape “X’s” on the carpet or they use carpet squares (or circles) or hoola hoops (to demarcate personal bubbles).